dovecot/documentation/source/configuration_manual/nfs.rst

 * ``nolock`` / ``local_lock=all``: This is possible to use as a slightly unsafe optimization.
 All file locking is handled only locally instead of via NFS server.
-Assuming director works perfectly, there is no need to use locking across NFS.
+Assuming users are never accessed simultaneously by multiple backends, there is no need to use locking across NFS.
 Each user only locks their own files, and the user should only be accessed by a single server at a time.
 Unfortunately, this doesn't work 100% of the time so in some rare situations the same user can become